proofzero/rollupid/docs/3id/overview/index.md

 your team will be defining scopes in [Console](../console/reference.md#scopes) and making GraphQL calls through [Galaxy](../galaxy/index.md), not doing edge and node operations.

+We'll now move on to discussing the system compoents built on top of the Authorization Graph and what they do for you.

 ## Profile